GSA/digitalgov.gov/content/resources/mobile-application-development-program.md

 {{< legacy-img src="/2015/02/600-x-418-Mobile-app-description1.jpg" alt="Mobile Application Development Program: Plan, Develop, Test, Launch" >}}

 * **Plan**—Build a mobile strategy, see what other agencies have done, use new acquisitions tools to find top mobile developers.
-* **Develop—**Create great mobile apps and sites using mobile user experience guidelines.
+* **Develop**-Create great mobile apps and sites using mobile user experience guidelines.
 Jump start development by leveraging pre-existing code.
-* **Test—**Make sure your app works on all devices by leveraging automated and in the wild testing support.
+* **Test**-Make sure your app works on all devices by leveraging automated and in the wild testing support.
 Test for security & accessibility.
-* **Launch—**Let people know yours is an official government app by registering it.
+* **Launch**-Let people know yours is an official government app by registering it.
 Get your app in the app stores and leverage API’s for promoting your apps.

 <table width="100%">
   <tr>